www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/03 - Implement and Manage Storage (az-100-02).md

     - Virtual Network Name: **az1000201-vnet1**

     > **Note**: To identify Azure regions where you can provision Azure VMs, refer to [**https://azure.microsoft.com/en-us/regions/offers/**](https://azure.microsoft.com/en-us/regions/offers/)

 > **Note**: Do not wait for the deployment to complete but proceed to the next exercise.
 You will use the virtual machine **az1000201-vm1** in the second exercise of this lab.

 > **Result**: After you completed this exercise, you have initiated template deployment of an Azure VM **az1000201-vm1** that you will use in the second exercise of this lab.

 ### Exercise 1: Implement and use Azure Blob Storage

 The main tasks for this exercise are as follows:

  1. Create Azure Storage accounts

  1. Review configuration settings of Azure Storage accounts

  1. Manage Azure Storage Blob Service

  1. Copy a container and blobs between Azure Storage accounts

  1. Use a Shared Access Signature (SAS) key to access a blob

 #### Task 1: Create Azure Storage accounts

 1. In the Azure portal, navigate to the **New** blade.

-1. From the **New** blade, search Azure Marketplace for **Storage account**.
+1. From the **New** blade, search Azure Marketplace for **Storage account - blob, file, table, queue**.

-1. Use the list of search results to navigate to the **Create storage account** blade.
+1. Use the list of search results to navigate to the **Create storage account - blob, file, table, queue** blade.

 1. From the **Create storage account** blade, create a new storage account with the following settings: